Renato Sanches: Style of play

 Sanches has been noted for his versatility in midfield, being comfortable in defensive, attacking, central and wide roles.
 His attributes include physical strength, passing ability, and being composed in possession.
 For these traits and his hairstyle, he has been likened to the Dutchman Edgar Davids.

 However, in an interview to Benfica TV, Sanches compared his style with that of another Dutchman of Davids' era, Clarence Seedorf.
 During Euro 2016, former Benfica and Netherlands player Pierre van Hooijdonk also drew comparison with Seedorf, saying "the way [they] play is the same, the intensity also".

 During his time with Lille, under manager Christophe Galtier, Sanches was deployed in a double pivot alongside Benjamin André in a 4-2-3-1 formation, or as an inverted midfielder, operating in an attacking role on the right-wing.
 Sanches also operated on the left of the midfield or in the middle, coming on the right side to play alongside Jonathan Bamba and Jonathan Ikoné in attack or as a box-to-box, supporting the full-back in defense in a 4-4-2 formation.

-Age controversy

-Opponents of Sanches have claimed he is older than his birth certificate states, basing their judgement on the gap between his birth and its registration.
-In March 2016, as Sporting CP challenged Benfica for the league title, Sporting's then-president Bruno de Carvalho accused Sanches of lying about his age.
-Sanches requested Carvalho publicly apologise or face a lawsuit for defamation.
-During Euro 2016, French former manager Guy Roux made a similar accusation.

-Goal.com writer Miles Chambers argued that the accusations against Sanches stem from conscious or unconscious racial stereotyping, based on historical occasions in which players from the African continent have lied about their age, although he was born in Portugal.

-On 8 July 2016, the hospital where Sanches was born published the document which proved he was born on 18 August 1997 at 15:25 local time.